TypeScript Type Safety: Exploring Overloads & Conditional Types

 of "yan" | "tan"

 .
-That generic value is passed into to a type level function
+That generic value is passed into a type level function

 called PrimitiveMap